Quantum criticality in many-body parafermion chains

 A particularly interesting case to consider would be to coupling together two such models with opposite sign, generalizing the case of Sec.~\ref{sec:su23}.
-Using the results in \cite{albertini94}, one would expect that the resulting critical point is described by the $su(2)_k$ CFT.
+Using the results in \cite{albertini94}, i.e. that the central charge for the antiferromagnetic $Z_k$ parafermion chains is $c=1$, one would expect that the resulting critical point is described by the $su(2)_k$ CFT\footnote{For $k=5,7$, it has been shown in \cite{finch18} that the CFT describing the antiferromagnetic $Z_k$ chains is $u(1)_{2k}$, as required.}.
 These in turn can be used to describe minimal models via the coset construction \cite{gko85}, thus possibly enabling a different construction of microscopic realizations for all CFTs in this important class.

 While our focus has been on the criticality of the models constructed, it would also be interesting to understand how the criticality relates to the symmetry protected topological phases in the vicinity of the critical points \cite{Motruk13,Verresen17}.
 The models with commuting cluster like terms \rf{HNpi} should also be investigated.
 In spin-1/2 models such terms give rise to entangled ground states that are universal resources for quantum computation \cite{Doherty09}.
 It would be interesting to investigate what, if any, new interesting phenomena appear in the clock model counterparts of cluster states.